Training

 Summer School

 The final whole-cohort event of the first year is a Summer School, usually at the University of East Anglia or University of Plymouth.
 This is a week packed with practical courses and visiting speakers to help you explore multidisciplinarity, learn how to communicate your research to different audiences, and think about and plan for the next steps of your career.
-The Summer School also gives you an opportunity to meet and socialise with students from other cohorts.
+The Summer School also gives you an opportunity to meet and socialise with PGRs from other cohorts.

 Year 2